NavidGoalpure/geekLand/README.md

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <h1 align="center">
-  Barcadia V2 Starter
+  GeekLand V2 Starter
 </h1>

 [Version 2 Release Notes](https://www.morganbaker.dev/journal/barcadia-v2-release-notes)

-Barcadia is a GatsbyJS starter theme that uses Contentful for content management.
+GeekLand is a GatsbyJS starter theme that uses Contentful for content management.
 It includes the main configuration files found in Gatsby.

 ## Getting started

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the Barcadia starter.
+    Use the Gatsby CLI to create a new site, specifying the GeekLand starter.

     ```shell
     # create a new Gatsby site using the barcadia starter